freeCodeCamp/learn-sql-by-building-a-student-database-part-1/TUTORIAL.md

 ### 2160.1

 The `INNER JOIN` only returned students if they have a major and majors that have a student.
 In other words, it only returned rows if they have a value in the foreign key column (`major_id`) of the opposite table.
 You should know a little about the four main types of joins now.
-Use a `LEFT JOIN` to show **all the majors** but only students that have a major.
+Try using a `LEFT JOIN` to show **all the majors** but only students that have a major.

 #### HINTS